 Accurate layering of the blood sample over the Ficoll density gradient is vital for optimal cell separation.
 Use a sterile pipette to slowly and carefully layer the blood on top of the Ficoll, taking care to avoid mixing the layers.
 Gradual pipetting or use of a density gradient medium transfer pipette can help achieve a smooth transition between the blood and Ficoll layers, minimizing cell damage and maximizing yield.

-Appropriate centrifugation parameters are crucial for effective cell separation during ficoll processing.
+Appropriate centrifugation parameters are crucial for effective cell separation during Ficoll processing.
 Ensure the use of a swing-out rotor or buckets specifically designed for density gradient centrifugation to maintain layer integrity.
 Optimal centrifugation speed and time will vary depending on the rotor and centrifuge model used, but a general guideline is to centrifuge at 400-500 g for 20-30 minutes at room temperature.
 Avoid abrupt deceleration to prevent mixing of layers.

 After centrifugation, the PBMC layer, appearing as a distinct band, should be carefully collected using a sterile transfer pipette or a serological pipette.
 Take care not to disturb the layer boundaries or aspirate any unwanted layers, such as the Ficoll or the red blood cell pellet.
 Gentle and controlled pipetting can minimize cell clumping and ensure maximum recovery of viable PBMCs.